AnotherJohnH/Zif/README.md

 [![Build Status](https://travis-ci.org/AnotherJohnH/Zif.svg?branch=master)](https://travis-ci.org/AnotherJohnH/Zif)

-The application is currently alpha quality.
+The application is currently beta quality.
 It has been built and seen to run on various platforms.
-Many popular Z-code games downloaded from the interactive fiction archive start to run as expected although further testing is necessary.
-But a significant number of issues need to be addressed before zif is ready for it's intended purpose.
+Many popular Z-code games downloaded from the interactive fiction archive start to run as expected.
+Although further testing is necessary initial indications are that there is enough functionality in place to play many of the available games.

 |Target|Build|Run|
 |---|---|---|